theRoboxx/UndiscordPlus/README.md

 ## Information

-If you find an issue please [open an issue here](https://github.com/abbydiode/UndiscordPlus/issues).

-If you need help check out the [wiki](https://github.com/abbydiode/UndiscordPlus/wiki) for helpful articles, or feel free to [start a discussion](https://github.com/abbydiode/UndiscordPlus/discussions).

-This project is a fork of [victornpb's deleteDiscordMessages](https://github.com/victornpb/deleteDiscordMessages).
+This project is a fork of [abbydiode's UndiscordPlus](https://github.com/abbydiode/UndiscordPlus).

 ## Disclaimer